Lehlohonolo-Saohatse/SA-Budget-RAG-LLM-Chatbot/README.md

 Built using modern LLM tooling, this project demonstrates **real-world NLP, semantic search, and multi-document reasoning** using LangChain’s latest architecture.

+> It is deployed on Streamlit, you can try it out on: https://sa-budget-rag-llm-chatbot.streamlit.app/

 ---

 ![onDevelopment](screenshots/ask.png)